 • Add the baking powder and blend again for a few seconds.
 Leave the batter for 30 minutes to allow the yeast to proof and blend again for a few seconds.

-• Grease a non-stick pan and place it over medium high heat.
+• Grease a non-stick pan over medium high heat.
 Wait for the pan to be very hot to start baking the pancakes, otherwise you won’t get many holes on your pancakes.

 • Repeat until you've used all the batter.